Lung-bioengineering-regeneration-lab/human_PCLS_BISQUE/README.md

                                   phenoData=sc.pdata)
 ```

-## Part 3: Preparation of marker list for bisque analysis:
+## Part 3.
+Preparation of marker list for bisque analysis:

 Marker list for all cell type clusters has been obtained from the
-published single-cell reference paper(XXX).
+published single-cell reference paper(4).
 Bisque reference based
-analysis requires a charector vector of all genes used in identification
+analysis requires a character vector of all genes used in identification
 of cell clusters.
 Markers were obtained from DE of celltypes published
-with additional filration based on ……XXXX……..
+with additional filtration based on logFC \> 0.25, expressed in 25% of
+the cells with FDR \< 0.05.

 ``` r
 #load modified markers file